Kirk-KD/datapack-builder/docs/roadmap.md

 It is the responsibility of the parent Editor to provide its inner Editors necessary information (e.g. a Projectile Editor informing its inner Item Stack Editor of the whitelisted projectile items).
 The behaviour of conditionally disabled input fields is achieved via this system too.

-The `EditorResult` will be the argument type for a callback function, likely a React `useState` state setter, to pass user-entered data up to the Editor source.
+The `EditorResult` will be the argument type for a callback function, likely a React `useState` state setter, to pass user-entered data and Editor state up to the Editor source to be used or saved.
 It should have at least two fields: `error` and `data`.
 The `data` can be any type, either primitive or an object.
 `Error` is a boolean flag that marks the user input of a particular Editor as erronous, and the UX should reflect this information.
 There should also be an optional `compileValue` string function for the compiled Minecraft command fragment by the Editor.